Effective Savings Rate: The most important AWS savings metric you aren't trackingErik Carlin, Co-Founder and Chief Product Officer

-The same is true with RIs.
+The same is true with savings instruments.
+Take RIs, for example.
 There is RI utilization, RI coverage, different RI types with varying discount rates, etc. However, when all is said and done, you want to know your Effective Savings Rate.
-Effective Saving Rate can be calculated as follows:
+Effective Saving Rate, which for our purposes encompasses Savings Plans and RIs across EC2, Fargate, and Lambda, can be calculated as follows:

-Spend with RIs is what you paid with RIs, amortizing any upfront charges.
+Actual Spend with Discounts is what you paid with RIs and Savings Plans, amortizing any upfront charges.

-On-Demand Equivalent (ODE) Spend is what you would have paid without RIs.
+On-Demand Equivalent (ODE) Spend is what you would have paid if no discounts were applied.

 Understanding Effective Savings Rate